How Couples Can Overcome a Most Common Conflict

-How is it that something so intrinsic to our basic nature—loving another person—should be so difficult, so challenging?
-Given the fact that the sustainability and perpetuation of the species is dependent upon our willingness and ability to love and provide care for one another, it seems reasonable to expect that this process should be effortless and easy.
+How is it that something so intrinsic to our basic nature-loving another person—should be so difficult, so challenging?
+Given the fact that the sustainability and perpetuation of the species are dependent upon our willingness and ability to love and provide care for one another, it seems reasonable to expect that this process should be effortless and easy.

 For many, if not most of us, however, relationships are anything but that.

 One answer to the question, though certainly not the only one, is that intimate relationships require two seemingly mutually exclusive ways of being in order for things to work out for both partners—autonomy and connectivity—or to put it another way, togetherness and separateness.

 You may have noticed that it's not unusual for relationships to have one partner who favors the former and another who favors the latter.
 We all need to experience intimacy as well as independence, and it's not uncommon for us to be attracted to someone who is stronger in the side in which we are less developed.
 The trick is to see that what our partner brings to the relationship is something that we need or desire (albeit often unconsciously), rather than seeing their tendency as a problem, to be avoided or eliminated.
 What we refer to as "chemistry" is often no more than the right combination of togetherness and separateness, and an appreciation for what our partner is bringing that complements our relationship.